-- Realize when and how to clean historic masonry.
+- Know how and when to clean historic masonry.

-The workshop will be held at the historic Millhafen Farm—the headquarters of Craftwork Training Center and LimeWorks.us—located at 3145 State Road, Telford, PA 18969.
-A nonrefundable deposit of $100 is required two weeks in advance with the balance due at the beginning of the workshop.
+The workshop will be held at the historic Millhafen Farm — the headquarters of Craftwork Training Center and LimeWorks.us — located at 3145 State Road, Telford, PA 18969.
+A non-refundable deposit of $100 is required two weeks in advance with the balance due at the beginning of the workshop.
 All the necessary materials and tools will be supplied and a light lunch is provided for your convenience.
 The program will start promptly at 8:00 am.
 Please arrive 15 minutes early to complete the check-in process and come appropriately dressed and prepared for hands-on training.
 To ensure an exceptional learning experience, the class size is limited.
-However, a minimum of 3 participants is required to hold the workshop.
+However, a minimum of 6 participants is required to hold the workshop.